-When a trouble condition is detected, the Trouble (\triangle) or System indicator will turn on, and the keypad will beep every 10 seconds.
-Press the [#] key to silence the beeps.
-Press [][2] to view the trouble condition.
-The Trouble (\triangle) or System indicator will flash.
+When a trouble condition is detected, the Trouble ( $\triangleq$ ) or System indicator will turn on, and the keypad will beep every 10 seconds.
+Press the (#) key to silence the beeps.
+Press ( $\circledast$ (2) to view the trouble condition.
+The Trouble ( $\triangleq$ ) or System indicator will flash.
 The corresponding trouble will be represented by numbers 1-8.

 LED/ DIGIT Trouble Condition Comments Action 1 Service Required (Press [1] for more details) (1) Low Battery (2) Bell Circuit (3) System Trouble (4) Sys- tem Tamper (5) Module Supervision (6) RF Jam Detected (7) PC5204 Low Battery (8) PC5204 AC Failure Call for service 2 Loss of AC Power If the building and/or neighbourhood has lost electrical power, the system will continue to operate on battery for several hours.
 Call for service 3 Telephone Line Fault The system has detected that the telephone line is dis- connected.
 Call for service 4 Failure to Com- municate The system attempted to communicate with the moni- toring station, but failed.
 This may be due to Trouble 3.
 Call for service 5 Sensor (or Zone) Fault The system is experiencing difficulties with one or more sensors on the system.
 Press 5 to display the zone.
 Call for service 6 Sensor (or Zone) Tamper The system has detected a tamper condition with one or more sensors on the system.
 Press 6 to display the zone.
-Call for service 7 Sensor (or Zone) Low Battery The system has detected a low battery condition with one or more modules/sensors on the system.
-Continue to press 7 to display the zone, keypad, wireless key(s) and RF Delinquency low battery conditions.
-Press 7 again to see zone troubles.
+Call for service 7 Sensor (or Zone) Low Battery If the system has been equipped with wireless sensors, one or more has reported a low battery condition.
 Call for service 8 Loss of Time & Date If complete power was lost (AC and Battery), the time and date will need to be re-programmed.
 Re-program Time & Date (page 6)